project-spacelord/acsac22-ae/doc-src/hub.md

 - RockPro64: `hub-images/rockpro64-downloader.img`
 - iMX8MQ: `hub-images/imx8mq-evk-downloader.img`
-- QEMU (for artifact evaluation without hardware): `hub-images/qemu-downloader.img`
+- QEMU (for artifact evaluation without hardware): `hub-images/qemu-downloader.img` and `run-qemu.sh`.

 For hardware based evaluation, the target board, an NVME SSD, and an eMMC card are required.